Live Online Scheduled Course

 Standard Components and Applications

-• Overview of critical components such as Push Buttons (PB), TNC control switches, selector switches, time delay relays, and indicating lamps.
+• Overview of critical components, including push buttons (PB), TNC control switches, selector switches, time delay relays, and indicating lamps.

-• Discussion of terminal blocks and how they help in wiring and control.
+• Discussion of terminal blocks and their role in wiring and control.

 Applications and Functions